Henrik-3/valorant-labs-guilded-edition/README.md

 # valorant-labs-guilded-edition
-VALORANT LABS for the Platform Guilded.gg
+This repository will include the VALORANT LABS Bot for the Platform Guilded.gg

+More information whenever there is time for it